 Israel's Prime Minister, Mr. Yitzhak Rabin, had talks lasting into the early hours of Friday?

-Israel's Prime Minister, Mr. Yitzhak Rabin, had talks lasting into the early hours of Friday morning (2 July) with the ministerial team which is handling the negotiations over the Israeli hostages held by pro-Palestinian hi-jackers in Uganda.
+Background: Israel's Prime Minister, Mr. Yitzhak Rabin, had talks lasting into the early hours of Friday morning (2 July) with the ministerial team which is handling the negotiations over the Israeli hostages held by pro-Palestinian hi-jackers in Uganda.
 The six man team has been given full Cabinet support to negotiate over the hi-jackers' demands for the release of 40 convicted Palestinians and sympathizers held in Israel, in exchange for the release of the Israeli hostages.

 SYNOPSIS: Meanwhile, one hundred of the passengers who were released by the hi-jackers from the Air France Boeing 707, arrived in Paris from Entebbe early the same morning.